Verified Claims

 Verified

-How to verify: Apple's iOS privacy report (Settings → Privacy & Security → App Privacy Report) tracks every outbound network request from every app on your device.
-Enable it, use Penno for a week, then review.
-You'll see Penno makes no outbound requests beyond standard App Store telemetry (which is at the OS level, not Penno's).
+How to verify: Apple's iOS privacy report (Settings → Privacy & Security → App Privacy Report) logs every outbound request from every app.
+Use Penno for a week, then review: you'll see no Penno-server requests — only OS-level App Store telemetry, plus (if you backed up) iCloud, to your own account.

 Verified